ralhadeff/analogue-clock-reader/README.md

 Thus, the next model was trained on randomly generated images with digits (arabic, roman or simple lines).
 This set was increased to 96x96 so that the numbers are somewhat readable.

 `w_numbers` - Hours and minutes hands and digits printed at the edges.

+Finally, I tested the version with digits on real images (chosen arbitrarily from google images), with mixed success.